alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/use-a-webbrowser-to-login-into-a-site-that-use-httponly-cookie.md

 This sometimes happens: you do a postback with your credentials, then a page is rendered where a javascript code automatically do another postback to another page, and finally another javascript finally takes you to the landing page for successful login.
 Other example happens when the login procedure involves some javascript code that needs to be executed before a postback.

-A possible solution is using the [WebBrowser](http://msdn.microsoft.com/en-us/library/system.windows.forms.webbrowser.aspx) control to navigate to login page, then locate the texboxes controls for UserName and password, locate the â€œsubmitâ€ button, wait for all redirect and finally grab the cookie from the webbrowser control.
+A possible solution is using the [WebBrowser](http://msdn.microsoft.com/en-us/library/system.windows.forms.webbrowser.aspx) control to navigate to login page, then locate the texboxes controls for UserName and password, locate the *submit* button, wait for all redirect and finally grab the cookie from the webbrowser control.
 This solution is simple, because login procedure is executed inside a real Browser and we only need to grab the cookies when the whole procedure ends.

 This is a sample of possible code.